brdude/logicmonitor-puppet/README.md

                properties => {"test.prop" => "test2", "test.port" => 12345 },
 	 }

+         # Managing the properties on the root host group will set these properties for the entire LogicMonitor account
+         # These properties can be over written by setting them at the child group or host level.
+    	 @@lm_hostgroup { "/":
+    	       properties => {"mysql.user" => "default_user" },
+    	 }

     	 @@lm_hostgroup { "/puppet":
     	       properties => {"mysql.port"=>1234, "snmp.community"=>"puppetlabs" },
-    	       description => 'This is the top level puppet managed host group', }
+    	       description => 'This is a group with all puppet managed hosts', }

     	 @@lm_hostgroup {"/puppetlabs":}